RoadieHQ/backstage-plugin-aws-auth/README.md

 Please create an IAM user (with api keys capabilities) with permissions as little as possible to perform actions from backstage (e.g. only operation lambda:GetFunction with specified resource list)

 then, please set environment variables with api keys from previously create IAM user.
+The plugin will use default AWS credential provider chain if environment variables are not set.
+You can find more information about credential provider chain from [AWS docs](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 You can run plugin locally as standalone by: